 Parking spaces for blue badge holders at the Museum are available by booking in advance.
 Please call 02476 234270 to book.

 Getting around the Museum

-There are full-colour museum guides available in the shop.
+There are full-colour museum guides available in the shop for £5.
 There is also a large wall map available in reception, near to the main entrance.

 There is wheelchair access suitable for unaccompanied wheelchair users to most parts of the Museum.
 Please ask for help in accessing Model World.

 Lift access is provided to both floors of the Museum, and we also have a small number of wheelchairs available free of charge for visitors to use whilst at the Museum.
 These chairs are allocated on a first come first served basis, although any advance requests will be considered.
 Please contact the Museum on 024 7623 4270 for more information.